 Use a vegetable peeler or small sharp knife to cut the lemon peel into long strips, rather than using a zester.
 It's much easier to strain out larger pieces of the limoncello liqueur than tiny shreds of lemon zest.

-Save the juice of the leftover lemons for making homemade lemonade concentrate.
+Save the juice of the leftover lemons for making homemade lemonade concentrate or freshly squeezed lemonade.
 It's not used in this recipe, but you don't want the juice of the lemons going to waste!

 Fill lidded, non-reactive containers (like these glass canning jars) with the lemon peel, then cover the peel with and alcohol base (I prefer to use Everclear, because it makes a big difference in the final product), close the container, and put it in a cool, dark place to sit for a couple weeks.

 A lot of limoncello recipes use vodka instead of everclear, and that works reasonably well, if you just can't find everclear.
 But take a look at the picture above.
 The container on the right had been stewing for two weeks in 80 proof vodka.
 The container on the left had been sitting for just a couple of days in Everclear.
 The limoncello made with Everclear is dramatically more colorful and flavorful; the high proof Everclear does a much better job of pulling the flavor and color out of the lemon peel.

 After about two weeks (could be less, could be more--it's up to you, really!), strain the liquid from the lemon peel.

 Look at that gorgeous color!
 That's what you get from using Everclear.
 Combine the sugar and water in a medium saucepan over low heat until the sugar dissolves, and a simple syrup is formed.
 Mix the simple syrup with the highly alcoholic and lemony Everclear.